Neshri/Introspection/evolving_graphs/rules.md

     B. Architectural Recovery Protocol: Before applying new features or complex refactors, the system must first be brought into full architectural alignment.
 This is a mandatory, prioritized process:

+        Prune Unreachable Modules: First, identify and delete any deprecated or unreachable Python modules.

+            Scope Limitation: This rule applies exclusively to .py files (except __init__.py) located within the /evolving_graphs/ Genome directory.

+            Protection Clause: All directories and files outside of /evolving_graphs/ are explicitly protected and must never be deleted or modified by this protocol.
+This includes but is not limited to .venv, .git, operational scripts (.sh), and requirements.txt.

-        Prune Unreachable Code: First, identify and delete any deprecated or unreachable modules.
-A module is considered deprecated if it is not imported and used by an active Orchestrator, a designated entry point, or another referenced module.
+            Definition: A module is considered unreachable if it is not imported and used by an active Orchestrator, a designated entry point, or another transitively referenced module within the Genome.

         Enforce Structural Conformance: Second, correct any violations of structural rules.
 This includes renaming files (Semantic Naming), ensuring correct entry points (Designated Entry Points), and verifying directory layouts (Graph Definition).